Why Digital Banking is a Catalyst for Transformation

-For many of you, digital banking is close to the top of your credit union’s current strategic priorities.
+For many credit unions, digital banking is at the top of the list of your current strategic priorities.
 The opportunity to transform the member experience and streamline back office processes is not only vital to your future relevancy, but also being able to succeed in an increasingly competitive sector.

 “Digital banking can really be the start of a change journey into digital transformation – enabling your credit union to become more change ready and change resilient going forward,” Deborah says.

-She shares four critical steps that credit union leaders should take as part of their preparation for digital banking.
+Deborah shares four critical steps that credit union leaders should take as part of their preparation for digital banking below.

-Developing a digital strategy is necessary for digital transformation, but Deborah says, if you don’t have one, beginning with a purpose and a vision for digital banking is a solid place to start.
-Essentially, you need to know what will bring the most value to your members and your business.
+Developing a digital strategy is necessary for digital transformation.
+However, Deborah notes that if you don’t have one, beginning with a purpose and a vision for digital banking is a solid place to start.
+Essentially, you need to know what will bring the most value to your members and your credit union.

 “This includes setting the success criteria up front, because it will allow you focus your efforts, monitor your progress towards your vision and understand how well you did in managing the change with members – critical for continuous improvement,” she says.